April 5, 2006: Apple introduces the public beta of Boot Camp, software that allows users with an Intel-based Mac to run Windows XP on their machines.

 Apple, on the other hand, found a way to rebound.
-The iPod now made up the bulk of Apple’s revenue, moving the Mac to second place.
+Just a few years after releasing the iPod in 2001, the MP3 player made up the bulk of Apple’s revenue, moving the Mac to second place.
 The “halo effect” of the iPod, however, helped bring Macs to a whole new audience.
 (A series of innovative Mac hardware designs didn’t hurt, either.)

 The arrival of Boot Camp

 Apple viewed Boot Camp as a way to appeal to people who might make the jump from PC to Mac.
 Apple’s switch from PowerPC processors to Intel CPUs, which Jobs announced the previous year, made the feature possible.

 “Apple has no desire or plan to sell or support Windows, but many customers have expressed their interest to run Windows on Apple’s superior hardware now that we use Intel processors,” Phil Schiller, Apple’s senior vice president of worldwide product marketing, said at the time.
 “We think Boot Camp makes the Mac even more appealing to Windows users considering making the switch.”

 Boot Camp simplified Windows installation on an Intel-based Mac by providing a simple, step-by-step graphical assistant application.
 It made it easy to create a second partition on the hard drive for Windows, burn a CD with all necessary Windows drivers, and install Microsoft’s operating system from a Windows XP installation CD.